Allyooop/muskox/method.md

 end
 ```

-Luckily we placed comments for each column in our database's user table so we can knock down each task without struggling.
+Luckily we placed comments for each column in our database's user table so we can knock down each task without struggling to remember what we need to validate before saving to our database.

 The most basic validation we want to enact here is that each database column is filled in.